 Hearing loss may cause you to avoid leaving home.
 Seek help from your provider and family and friends to avoid becoming isolated.
 Hearing loss can be managed so that you can continue to live a full and active life.

-Hearing loss can result in both physical (not hearing a fire alarm) and psychological (social isolation) problems.
+Hearing loss can result in both physical (for example not hearing a fire alarm) and psychological (such as social isolation) problems.

 The hearing loss may lead to deafness.

 Hearing loss should be checked as soon as possible.
 This helps rule out causes such as too much wax in the ear or side effects of medicines.
 Your provider should have you get a hearing test.

 Contact your provider right away if you have a sudden change in your hearing or hearing loss with other symptoms, such as: